Demi Lovato Wants to Tap Fellow Former Disney Stars to Speak on Their Child-Acting Experiences

 “I do have a project in the works where I want to talk to some of those people about their experiences,” Lovato told host Alex Cooper when asked if they’ve ever spoken to Selena Gomez, Miley Cyrus, or the Jonas Brothers about their time with Disney.
 Of her fellow Disney stars, Lovato added that they all have talked about their shared experiences over the years, but they’d like to speak to “other child stars as well” for her yet-to-be-titled project.

 Though she didn’t share any other details about it, including whether it’s a TV or film project, Lovato’s announcement doesn’t come as a surprise as they’re not the first to open up about the realities of being a child star.
 Jennette McCurdy recently released her memoir, “I’m Glad My Mom Died,” on Aug.
 9, where she didn’t mince words about her difficult challenges in the industry, specifically with Nickelodeon.
 In her book, McCurdy shared that she was allegedly offered “hush money” ($300,000) and an NDA by the kids network to prevent her from speaking about her experiences, which she turned down.

 In her “Call Me Daddy” podcast interview, Lovato also touched on a similar kind of control Disney and fame had over her life as a teenager.
-“There were expectations on you to be a role model because, all of a sudden, you’re thrust into that position, whether you want to be or not,” they said.
+“There were expectations on you to be a role model because, all of a sudden, you’re thrust into that position, whether you want to be or not,” she said.
 “You’re on shows that kids are watching, you can’t be seen at a party with a red cup in your hand because it looks like it could be alcohol.”